wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-administer.md

 Also note that unlike other Azure resources, your directories are not child resources of an Azure subscription.
 So if you cancel or allow your Azure subscription to expire, you can still access your directory data using Azure AD PowerShell, the Azure Graph API, or other interfaces such as the Office 365 Admin Center.
 You can also associate another subscription with the directory.

 ## How can I delete an Azure AD directory?
 A global administrator can delete an Azure AD directory from the portal.
-When a directory is deleted, all resources contained in the directory are also deleted; so you should be sure you don’t need the directory before you delete it.
+When a directory is deleted, all resources contained in the directory are also deleted; so you should be sure you don't need the directory before you delete it.

 > [AZURE.NOTE]
 > If the user is signed in with a work or school account, the user must not be attempting to delete his or her home directory.
 For example, if the user is signed in as joe@contoso.partner.onmschina.cn, that user cannot delete the directory that has contoso.partner.onmschina.cn as its default domain.